 Tar Spot of Maple

 Tar spot of maple in northeastern North America is caused by three species of the fungus Rhytisma: R. acerinum, R. punctatum and R. americanum.
-Tar spot of Norway maple (A. platanoides) is caused by R. acerinum, which like Norway maple is non-native in North America.
+Tar spot of Norway maple (A. platanoides) is caused by R. acerinum, which like its host is also non-native.
 The most commonly diseased native maples are silver (A. saccharinum) and red (A. rubrum), which are infected by R. punctatum and R. americanaum.
-Both of these Rhytisma species are native to North America.
+These latter two Rhytisma species are both native to North America.